holoviz/panel/doc/tutorials/basic/indicators_activity.md

 ### Exercise: Defer the Load

 :::{hint}
-If the *bound functions* in the application are slow, it will take a while for the application to *load*.
+If the bound functions in the application are slow, it will take a while for the application to load.

 We can improve the user experience by using `defer_load=True`.
 This can be used locally in `pn.panel` or globally via `pn.extension(..., defer_load=True)` or `pn.config.defer_load=True`.
 :::